The Weak Form of Malle's Conjecture and Solvable Groups: Appendix: Data

 \section{Appendix: Data}

-In this section, we will provide data for the logarithmic growth of $N(K,G;X)$ when $G\subset S_n$ is a transitive, solvable subgroup and $n$ small.
-We will directly compare the bounds given by Theorem \ref{thm:introresult} and Minkowski's bounds on the class number to the bounds due to Dummit \cite{dummit2} and Schmidt \cite{schmidt1}.
+In this section, we will provide data for the upper bounds of $N(K,G;X)$ when $G\subset S_n$ is a transitive, solvable subgroup and $n$ small.
+We will directly compare the bounds given by iteratively applying Theorem \ref{thm:main} with Minkowski's bounds on the size of the class group to the best previously known bounds, in particular the general bounds for every group given by Dummit \cite{dummit2018} and Schmidt \cite{schmidt1995}.

 Some families of groups are easy to produce bounds for $N(K,G;X)$ using computations done by hand, such as $D_n\subset S_n$ as discussed in the introduction.
 In general though, we can get a more complete picture by using a computer algebra program.
-All of the computations in this section are done using MAGMA.
+All of the computations in this section are done using MAGMA \cite{MAGMA}.

-One of the computational drawbacks of Dummit's result is the computational power necessary to compute sets of primary invariants, Dummit's data extends to transitive groups of degree 8 and then covers only four transitive groups of degree 9 because of the length of time computations were taking.
-If we apply the trivial bound from Minkowski to Theorem \ref{thm:introresult} the bulk of the computations are done computing a normal series for $G$ with nilpotent factors, which MAGMA is able perform very quickly.
+One of the drawbacks of Dummit's result is the computational power necessary to compute sets of primary invariants, Dummit's data extends to transitive groups of degree 8 and then covers only four transitive groups of degree 9 because of the length of time computations were taking.
+If we apply the trivial bound from Minkowski to Theorem \ref{thm:main} the bulk of the computations are done by computing a normal series for $G$ and looping over elements of $G$ to compute $a(G)$ and the new upper bounds, which MAGMA is able perform very quickly by comparison.

-We compute the normal series by choosing a minimal normal subgroup $N_1\normal G$, then choosing a minimal normal subgroup $N_2\normal G/N_1$, and iterating until $G/N_m=1$.
-We do not optimize our choice of $N_i$, so it is possible that some of these bounds could be improved by choosing a different normal series.
-For the most part, groups of small order have very few minimal normal subgroups and changing our choice will not change the bounds listed in this section.
+We briefly describe the code being used in this section: For each transitive group $G$ in degree $d$, we iterate through the lattice of normal subgroups of $G$ to produce a list of all chief series for the group (i.e., normal series of maximal length).
+For each chief series

+we induct along the series by applying Theorem \ref{thm:main} at the bottom of the series as follows: If $G_1$ is central, apply Theorem \ref{thm:main} with $N=G_1$.
+If $G_1$ is not central, apply Theorem \ref{thm:main} with $N=G_i$ for $i$ the maximum index for which $G_i$ is abelian.
+In the first case, $N$ is central so the class group contributes nothing to the upper bound.
+In the second case, we use Minkowski's bound in order to give an upper bound for the contribution of the class group.
+We have left over a chief series for $G/N$ which is strictly shorter, and we have MAGMA repeat this process until we reach the end of the chief series.
+This is done for \emph{each} chief series, as different series give different bounds, and the program returns the minimum bound produced by one of the chief series.